database-client/document/start.md

 ### Redis

-Since version 5.0, Redis backup and restore is supported, in the format of JSON file customized by this program.
+Since version 5.0, Redis backup and restore is supported, and two formats JSON and NDJSON are available, NDJSON recommended for large data.

 ![](image/database/redis-backup.png)